📖 Get Git

 Description

 Git is a powerful version control tool that helps developers manage and track changes in their code.
 It is free, open-source, and supports Windows, macOS, and Linux.
-By mastering Git, you can streamline your workflow and collaborate effectively on software projects.
+By mastering Git, you can streamline your workflow and manage your projects more effectively.

 Task